-Paraic O'Brien is a Correspondent for Channel 4 News.
+Paraic O'Brien is a Foreign Affairs Correspondent for Channel 4 News.

 Paraic's investigations include the multi-award winning "Bruce Lee, King of Romania's Sewers", a searing film about the subterranean life of Bucharest's drug addicts.
 His expose of how the global online game Habbo Hotel was putting children at risk, resulted in a mass exodus of investors.
 His investigation into the death of Alois Dvorzac in a British detention centre exposed serious flaws in the immigration system.

 He was the first TV reporter on the ground in Brixton and Croydon as the riots broke out in 2011.
 He also once had a minor altercation with Russell Brand.

 Before joining Channel 4 News he worked at the BBC as an investigations reporter for BBC London News and Newsnight on occasion.
 Prior to that he was a community worker in Ireland and south London.